Skip to contents

 # recommendation on imbalanced ordinal traits like Migration.

-data = d
+data = analysis_data,

 )